wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 The application either intentionally or unintentionally discloses sensitive information to a subject that is not authorized to access it.

+**Wallarm behavior:**

-The vulnerability of this type can be detected only by the method of [passive detection](about-wallarm/detecting-vulnerabilities.md#passive-detection).
-If the response to the request discloses sensitive information, Wallarm records an incident and an active vulnerability of the **Information exposure** type.
+Wallarm detects information exposure by the method of [passive detection](about-wallarm/detecting-vulnerabilities.md#passive-detection).
+If the response to the request discloses sensitive information, the system records an attack and an active vulnerability of the **Information exposure** type.
 Some kinds of sensitive information that can be detected by Wallarm include:

 * System and environment status (for example: stack trace, warnings, fatal errors)
 * Network status and configuration
 * The application code or internal state
 * Metadata (for example, logging of connections or message headers)

-**Remediation:**
+**Additional recommendations:**

 You may follow the recommendation to prohibit a web application from having the ability to display any sensitive information.